Matthew-Burkard/chromaformatter/README.md

 ## Usage
-Chroma Logging is designed work just like the regular logging module except instead of a regular Formatter you use ChromaFormatter which takes a boolean to determine whether or not to apply color.
+Chroma Logging is designed work just like the regular logging module except instead of a regular Formatter you use ChromaFormatter which takes a boolean to determine whether or not to apply color, and another boolean to determine whether to log in all bold.

 Then can include colors in the format string with a with $COLOR.
 ```python